 - You must not have willfully attempted to evade or defeat the tax.

-The time frame for the 1st 3 rules are extended for certain events, so it’s important to a have professional review your situation prior to filing bankruptcy.
+The time frame for the 1st 3 rules are extended for certain events, so it’s important to have Pete review your situation prior to filing bankruptcy.

 Will I Have to Appear in Court?